gitlabhq/gitlabhq/doc/workflow/add-user/add-user.md

-# Project users and members
+# Project users

-You can add or import users to your projects.
-You can also give them different access levels.
+You can manage the groups and users and their access levels in all of your projects.
+You can also personalize the access level you give each user, per project.

+Here's how to add or import users to your projects.

 You should have 'master' or 'owner' permissions to add or import a new user to your project.

 To add or import a user, go to your project and click on "Members" on the left side of your screen:

 ![Members](images/members.png)